 - An appointment takes around 15 – 20 minutes and fitting the coil normally takes no longer than five

 - The vagina is held open – like it is during a smear test – and the coil is inserted through the cervix (the neck of the womb) and then into the womb

 - Your doctor or nurse will teach you how to feel for the threads that extend from the coil, through the cervix and into the vagina (only a couple of centimetres!)

 Checking these threads regularly lets you know the coil is in place.
 If you can’t feel the threads the coil may not be in place and you may not be protected from pregnancy.
 In this case contact your nurse or doctor to see if you need emergency contraception and use an additional method such as condoms.
 Learn how to check for coil threads here.

 Now you know the technical ins and outs of the hormonal coils, it’s time to talk side effects.
-Scientifically speaking, each of the four brands has the same listed side effects.
+Scientifically speaking, each of the five brands has the same listed side effects.
 But what do the people who’ve had them say?

 Below we’ve included some stats from our 5,000+ Lowdown user reviews that share an insight into real people’s experiences of the hormonal coils.
 You can also check out our Hormonal IUS page to see our reviewer data in depth for yourself.

 If you’re interested in a particular brand of contraception, take a look at the Kyleena, Levosert and Jaydess side effects.